#By the Numbers #

 RIT's National Technical Institute for the Deaf has grown exponentially since enrolling its first class in 1968.
 Numbers don't tell the whole story, but they do provide a glimpse of what NTID looks like today.

-Read about these RIT/NTID alumni making a big impact and keep up with the latest news and events.
+Read about RIT/NTID alumni making a big impact and keep up with the latest news and events.

 Breakdown by Geographic Region

 of RIT/NTID students are eligible for Pell Grants

 of RIT/NTID deaf and hard-of-hearing students identify as AALANA

 Students bring a variety of life experiences to RIT, but all have one fundamental thing in common — these students all chose RIT because it was the right fit for them.

 Watch the video to learn why RIT/NTID is the right fit for Natalie Snyder.

 Click program areas to learn more.